-Best Exercises for Peripheral Artery Disease
+Best Exercises To Try If You Suffer From Peripheral Artery Disease

 Peripheral artery disease (commonly referred to as PAD) is the narrowing or blockage of the vessels that carry blood to the legs and feet.
 It is primarily caused by the buildup of fatty plaque in the arteries, called atherosclerosis.
 PAD can happen in any blood vessel, but it is more common in the legs.